ISO/IEC 11179: Adoption of 11179 standards

 Software AG's COTS Metadata Registry (MDR) product supports the ISO 11179 standard and continues to be sold and used for this purpose in both commercial and government applications (see Vendor Tools section below).

 While commercial adoption is increasing, the spread of ISO/IEC 11179 has been more successful in the public sector.
 However, the reason for this is unclear.
 ISO membership is open to organizations through their national bodies.
 Countries with public sector repositories across various industries include Australia, Canada, Germany, United States and the United Kingdom.

 The United Nations and the US Government refer to and use the 11179 standards.
-11179 is strongly recommended on the U.S. government's XML website. and is promoted by The Open Group as a foundation of the Universal Data Element Framework.
+11179 is strongly recommended on the U.S. government's XML website. and is promoted by The Open Groups as a foundation of the Universal Data Element Framework.
 The Open Group is a vendor-neutral and technology-neutral consortium working to enable access to integrated information within and between enterprises based on open standards and global interoperability.